emacs-php/php-mode/README.md

 ### Install using OS package system

-PHP Mode is available from [package systems provided by several OSs](https://repology.org/project/emacs:php-mode/versions).
+PHP Mode is available from [package systems provided by several OSs][php-mode-packages].
 On Debian, and operating systems derived from it, such as Ubuntu, the easiest way to add PHP support to Emacs is `sudo apt install elpa-php-mode`.
 "Stable" releases of these operating systems include a well-tested frozen version of this package that is always older than the latest upstream version of PHP Mode.
 Autoloads and byte-compilation are automatic.

 Please consider installing the package provided in `sid` (aka: "unstable", a rolling release) in order to benefit from the latest PHP Mode features and performance improvements.
-The latest version can be found here: [`elpa-php-mode`](https://packages.debian.org/sid/elpa-php-mode).
+The latest version can be found here: [`elpa-php-mode`][elpa-php-mode].
 Investigate "apt-pinning" to make tracking this update stream automatic.

-Also, the `php-elisp` package provided by [Debian 9 (stretch)](https://packages.debian.org/stretch/php-elisp) and [Ubuntu 18.10](https://packages.ubuntu.com/cosmic/php-elisp) and earlier is [extremely old](https://github.com/emacs-php/php-mode/issues/430), so **PLEASE DO NOT INSTALL IT**.
+Also, the `php-elisp` package provided by [Debian 9 (stretch)][php-elisp-stretch] and [Ubuntu 18.10][php-elisp-ubuntu1810] and earlier is [extremely old][issue-430], so **PLEASE DO NOT INSTALL IT**.

 ### Manual installation